Registration and coffee

-Commercial and consumer bankruptcy cases have been creeping up in 2022, but largely remain at a low rate.
-Chapter 11 cases have been amassing at a steady pace, however 2022 also saw a spike in small business bankruptcies.
-These figures could rise further if congress passes legislation to increase the debt limit under Chapter 13.
+Chapter 11 bankruptcies as a whole have been creeping up in 2022, but largely remain at a low rate.
+Despite this, 2022 has seen a spike in small business bankruptcies.
+These figures could rise even further as Congress passed legislation to amend the Bankruptcy Code and increase the debt limit under Chapter 13.
 Meanwhile, US consumers are starting to feel the pressure of inflation as they struggle to cope with higher prices for necessities.
-Banks are preparing for turbulence by increasing their loan loss reserves whilst they experience signs of distress as Americans save less of their earnings.
+Banks are also preparing for turbulence by increasing their loan loss reserves as they experience signs of distress and as Americans save less of their earnings.
 This panel will discuss:

 - As low-income consumers are most impacted by inflation, which types of companies do you expect to experience stress first?